pjakiela/ECON523/exercises/E9-power.md

 ### Question 1

 Your are designing an intervention intended to increase knowledge about malaria transmission.
-Your main outcome variable of interest is `b_knowledge_correct`.
+Your main outcome variable of interest is the variable `b_knowledge_correct`, which measures beliefs about how malaria is transmitted and what can be done to treat it.
 Familiarize yourself with this variable:  what is its mean, and what are the maximum and minimum values observed in the sample?

 Write Stata code that summarizes `b_knowledge_correct`, using the `sum` command with the `detail` option